Introduction: Natural Beeswax Wood Finish

 Step 1: Prepare Wax

-It is quite sort and you can just use a knife to cut it down to size.
+It is quite soft and you can just use a knife to cut it down to size.
 I used 2 x 1oz blocks for this.

 Step 2: Melt Wax